 - use subsidy payment for some other purpose - however, diverting subsidy payment is effectively borrowing for the other purpose;

-- other direct subsidy bond planning considerations include:
+- Other direct subsidy bond planning considerations include:

 - create a process for filing IRS Form 8038-CP to request the subsidy payment and for verifying that the subsidy payments are received;

-- evaluate the impact that the bonds gross debt service may have on funding requirements of reserves;
+- evaluate the impact that the bonds’ gross debt service may have on funding requirements of reserves;

 - quantify the total subsidy payments to be received over the term of the bonds to measure the monetary amount at risk of potential changes in the subsidy rate if retroactive changes are enacted;

-- Following the bond sale, issuers should prepare a post-sale analysis to evaluate the estimated savings from using the direct subsidy bond alternative and compare results to pre-sale estimates for future reference in evaluating the potential use of direct subsidy bonds for other financings.
+For recommendations associated with executing transactions utilizing tax-advantaged alternatives, refer to GFOA Best Practice: Issuing Taxable Debt.
+Analysis for determining the most cost-effective method of sale, tax-exempt versus taxable direct subsidy bonds, should be updated immediately prior to sale to enable a modification, if market conditions warrant.
+Following the bond sale, issuers should prepare a post-sale analysis to evaluate the estimated savings from using the direct subsidy bond alternative and compare results to pre-sale estimates for future reference in evaluating the potential use of direct subsidy bonds for other financings.